rust-hosted-langs/book/booksrc/chapter-interp-compiler-design.md

 Our compiler design is based on the _eval/apply_ pattern.

-In this pattern we recursively descend into the `Pair` AST, beginning with calling _eval_ on the root node of the expression to be compiled.
+In this pattern we recursively descend into the `Pair` AST, calling _eval_ on the root node of the expression to be compiled.

 _Eval_ is, of course, short for "evaluate" - we want to evaluate the given expression.
-In our case, the immediate requirement is not the result but the sequence of instructions that will generate the result, that will evaluate the expression.
+In the case of a compiler, we don't want the result yet, rather the sequence of instructions that will generate the result.

 More concretely, _eval_ looks at the node in the AST it is given and if it resolves to fetching a value for a variable, it generates that instruction;
-otherwise if it is a function call, the arguments are evaluated and then the function and arguments are passed to _apply_, which generates appropriate function call instructions.
+otherwise if it is a compound expression, the arguments are evaluated and then the function and arguments are passed to _apply_, which generates appropriate function call instructions.

 ### Implementing Eval